jspsych/jsPsych/docs/overview/fullscreen.md

 var timeline = [];

 timeline.push({
-  type: 'fullscreen',
+  type: fullscreen,
   fullscreen_mode: true
 });

 timeline.push({
-  type: 'html-keyboard-response',
+  type: htmlKeyboardResponse,
   stimulus: 'This trial will be in fullscreen mode.'
 });

 // exit fullscreen mode
 timeline.push({
-  type: 'fullscreen',
+  type: fullscreen,
   fullscreen_mode: false
 });

 timeline.push({
-  type: 'html-keyboard-response',
+  type: htmlKeyboardResponse,
   stimulus: 'This trial will NOT be in fullscreen mode.'
 });